sohang3112/generic-table/README.md

 1. Try to avoid macros, pointers, goto.
 2. Use 'int main() {... return 0; }' pattern.
 3. Use four spaces for indentation.
-4. Always use header guards in header files
+4. Always use header guards in header files. <br />
-   Example: <br />
+   Example:
    ```c++
    /* Module documentation */